 Muffin Tin Potatoes (stacks) are a mini version of a traditional potato bake cooked in a muffin tin.
 Herbed Potato stacks pair well with everything!
 We make thinly sliced potatoes with parmesan, season and oven bake to crispy perfection!

-Ground Beef Casserole, Slow Cooker Lemon Garlic Chicken and our Chicken Wings are all delicious dinner recipes that pair with a side dish like our creamy garlic potatoes, skin on roast potatoes or horseradish mashed potatoes.
+Ground Beef Casserole, Slow Cooker Lemon Garlic Chicken and my Chicken Wings are all delicious dinner recipes that pair with a side dish like our creamy garlic potatoes, skin on roast potatoes or horseradish mashed potatoes.

 What are individual Muffin Tin scalloped potatoes?

 Herbed Potato stacks are made from thinly sliced potatoes which are seasoned, mixed with a little cream and cheese then oven baked.

 With herbs that compliment the potatoes these au gratin cheesy potatoes can be served as individal servings for every plate!

 Serve with proteins like steak, pork, chicken and fish!